muziejus/coms-w4995-applied-machine-learning-project/README.md

       which collect and analyze data.
 See below for more information.
     - utils/ - This folder holds some utility functions used repeatedly in modules.
+      - load_data.py - Loads the merged data for a specific company.
+      - split_data.py - Splits the data into X and y and does a dev/test split where dev is the first 80% of the data, chronologically.
     - preprocessing/ - This folder holds preprocessing code.
         - external_indicators.py - This module captures our external economic
           indicators.